 Activism, feminism, criticism

-Emma has delivered keynotes at the Conference on the status of Women at the UN, New York, The Next Web, Amsterdam, TEDxVienna (2015), Moving Forward with #Metoo, Reykjavik, and Point Festival, Sarajevo among many others.
+Emma Holten (b.
+1991) has delivered keynotes at the Conference on the status of Women at the UN, New York, The Next Web, Amsterdam, TEDxVienna (2015), Moving Forward with #Metoo, Reykjavik, and Point Festival, Sarajevo among many others.
 She has also developed diversity and justice strategies for companies such as Manyone, as well as consulted on feminist economics for Space10 and Re:Arc Institute.
-She is chair of the board at Digitalt Ansvar, and a board member at Blaagaard Teater and ExitCirklen.
-She sits on the European Institute of Gender Equality Experts Forum as an expert in feminist economics, and on Human Rights Watch’s advisory committee on Women’s Rights.
+She is chair of the board at Digitalt Ansvar, and a board member at Blaagaard Teater.
+She sat on the European Institute of Gender Equality Experts Forum as an expert in feminist economics, and is on Human Rights Watch’s advisory committee on Women’s Rights.
 In 2023 she was appointed as advisor to the government’s investigation of power in Denmark.

 In 2011, she received her Bachelor’s degree in Comparative Literature, and in 2017 her Master’s in Modern Culture, both from The University of Copenhagen, with exchanges at Barnard and Uppsala Universities.
 She lives in Copenhagen.